FernandoRD/ts_check/README.md

 This project is a python 3 script, using Xvfb, PyVirtualDisplay wrapper and PyautoGui and optionaly x11vnc for debug purposes.

-All the tests were made in CENTOS 7 host with it´s "Stock" python3 version (3.6) and a Windows 2016 host.
+All the tests were made in CENTOS 7 host with it´s "Stock" python3 version (3.6) and with python 3.9.6 built from source targeting a Windows 2016 host.

 ## Installing dependencies (system packages)